Exercises to help recovery after degenerative disc disease surgery

 Your recovery after having minimally invasive degenerative disc disease surgery at Laser Spine Institute will rely on many factors, including how you exercise during the weeks following the procedure.
 Ideally, you should gradually work your way through easier, less strenuous exercises before you begin more intense activities.
 By gently pushing yourself, you can benefit from strengthening exercises without the issues that can arise by doing too much too quickly.
 As you start to exercise, it is important to stay in close contact with your surgical team and your primary care doctor while following the postsurgical instructions you’ve been given.

 During your recovery from degenerative disc disease surgery, you should consult with your physician or physical therapist to determine the best course of action for your particular needs.
 However, to give you a general idea about the types of exercises you can expect, you’ll find a list of suggested activities below.
 They vary based on the part of the spine that was affected by degenerative disc disease, as well as by recovery stage.
 Some potential exercises include:

-- For the first few weeks following cervical (neck) surgery, you may perform abdominal bracing to gently strengthen your core; cervical flexion and extension to strengthen your neck; and cervical mobility rotation (turning your head to the side) to stretch and strengthen your neck.
+- For the first few weeks following cervical (upper) spine surgery, you may perform abdominal bracing to gently strengthen your core; cervical flexion and extension to strengthen your neck; and cervical mobility rotation, turning your head to the side, to stretch and strengthen your neck.

 - For the next two or three weeks following cervical spine surgery, you may be advised to perform a variety of range-of-motion exercises that move your neck gently in all directions, as well as cervical isometrics, which use your own body to strengthen the muscles of your neck.